 We recognise that at various points in a young person’s life, sometimes more specialist and targeted support is needed, for lots of different reasons.
 Our in-school Wellbeing team offer a range of support strategies, including well established links with external and independent charities and agencies.

-The student wellbeing team, led by Mrs Heidi Shering (Assistant Head and DSL) consist of a team of highly trained professionals offering a range of universal support plans and strategies.
+The student wellbeing team, led by Mrs Heidi Shering (Deputy Head and DSL) consist of a team of highly trained professionals offering a range of universal support plans and strategies.
 We have an in-school counsellor, who offers confidential support and advice to individuals as well as works with small groups of young people to address self-esteem and low mood, developing sound self-help and long term coping strategies.

 We have a youth support worker from the Salvation Army, who regularly comes to school and meets with individuals and groups of students.
 We have an Attendance Welfare Office (AWO), who is linked with family support and promotes good attendance at school.
 We have several ELSA’s (Emotional Literacy Support Assistants), who also have direct links with the Special Needs department.
 We have lunchtime nurture groups, breakfast clubs, Lego therapy sessions and peer mentoring.